 A recent survey studied elected officials and what most influences their opinions.
 The results are summarised here:

-a) Media, community, highest influence on Government.
+a) Media, community, highest influence.

 d) The most negative approach was pushy, aggressive approach with lack of understanding of Government.

 WEL takes these findings seriously as we lobby Governments.
 WEL is very good at thinking sideways with solutions – so please send us your ideas.